-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 Ultimately, the judge directed both sides to file a status report by March 13.

 Flynn's attorney Robert Kelner said that Flynn may testify in the case prosecutors are making in the Eastern District of Virginia against two of his former business associates.
-They were charged in documents unsealed on Monday with a scheme to act as unregistered agents for Turkey.
+The associates were charged in documents unsealed on Monday with a scheme to act as unregistered agents for Turkey.

-Flynn has been a model cooperator with the Justice Department, his lawyer said, and if he serves as a government witness in the Turkey lobbying case, that may be "the only area where there's something left to give," Kelner said.
+Flynn has been a model cooperator with the Justice Department, Kelner said, and if he serves as a government witness in the Turkey lobbying case, that may be "the only area where there's something left to give."

-"General Flynn has held nothing back, nothing, in his cooperation with the special counsel's office," Kelner said.
+"Gen. Flynn has held nothing back, nothing, in his cooperation with the special counsel's office," Kelner said.

 Another surprise twist

-Judge Sullivan entered the courtroom with what he said were a number of concerns that he said called into question the guilty plea "or, at the very least, [Flynn's] acceptance of responsibility."
+Sullivan entered the courtroom with what he said were a number of concerns that called into question the guilty plea "or, at the very least, [Flynn's] acceptance of responsibility."

 The judge repeatedly asked Flynn and his lawyers whether they wanted to take a recess to confer about legal issues or the prospect of a delay until his full cooperation with authorities could be assessed.